drademann/haora/README.md

 `--tags [day|month]`

 List the working hours per tag.
 The totals collect the tags of either a `day` or a `month` based on the given global date.

 `--week`

 List the start and end timestamps of a week.
-The week always starts at the previous monday compared to the given date.
+The week always starts on the previous Monday compared to the given date.

 ### add

 The `add` command adds another task to the selected day.
-The simplest way is to use the command without any flag:

 ```shell
 $ haora add 10:00 haora some programming
 ```

-This will add a task
+This adds a task

 - at 10:00
 - with the text "some programming"